 A few years ago, I discovered the wonderful world of house sitting and became addicted to Trusted Housesitter’s website and the daily email listing the newest available house sits.
 I created my profile, applied for tons of house sits, and finally got my first gig in Bristol, England.
 It opened the door to European house sitting and actually changed my life!

-During a one-week break between house sit gigs in the UK, I flew down to Nice to visit a friend and escape the cold English winter.
+During a one-week break between house sit gigs in the UK, I got a great deal on Skyscanner and then flew down to Nice to visit a friend and escape the cold English winter.
 I fell in love with Nice and moved here five months later.
 Now that I’ve finally settled into my new life in Nice, it’s time to dream of exploring more areas of Europe through house sitting!

 I’m dreaming…. of a pair of pugs in Paris and a Viennese cat named Pamina!